ejsdotsh/yacht-hugo-theme/README.md

 ***under construction***

 ## getting your own YACHT

-when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

 after it's been constructed, the preferred way of getting your own **YACHT** is by using `Hugo modules`